Occupational Requirements Survey

 Education, training, and experience requirements

-- Preparation time – the amount of time required by a typical worker to learn the techniques, acquire the information, and develop the facility needed for average performance in a specific job/worker situation.
-This is also referred to as specific vocational preparation (SVP) and is measure in nine levels from a “short demonstration” to “over 10 years”.
+- Specific vocational preparation (SVP) – the amount of time required by a worker to learn the techniques, acquire the information, and develop the facility needed for average performance in a specific job.
+SVP is measured in nine levels from a “short demonstration” to “over 10 years”.
 For more information see the Calculation section of the Handbook of Methods.

 - Minimum education – the lowest level of formal coursework required in a job and excludes general education, see the Minimum formal education factsheet for more information.

-- Credentials – the amount of time needed to complete required training as a condition for hiring which may include certifications, licenses, and educational certificates.
+- Credentials – the amount of time needed to complete required training as a condition for hiring which may include certifications, licenses, apprenticeships, and educational certificates.
+See the Credentials factsheet for more information.

 - On-the-job training – the amount of training time that occurs after an employee has been hired.